nathanrobb/battleships/README.md

 # battleships

-Basic battleships game implemented in WebAPI
+Basic battleships game implemented in WebAPI with a React front end.

+## Requirements

+`node 14.x` and `dotnet core 3.1`

 ## To Develop